manas96/manas96.github.io/photography.md

 <details><summary>
 Camera
 </summary>
-I use a <a href="https://www.sony.co.in/electronics/cyber-shot-compact-cameras/dsc-hx400-hx400v">Sony DSC-HX400V</a>.
-Although not a true DSLR, it does have a manual mode which allows full control of all settings and 50x optical zoom!
-It's a great budget camera if you want to learn photography.
-My only problem so far is that it does not have a <a href="https://en.wikipedia.org/wiki/Bulb_(photography)">bulb mode</a>(needed for astrophotography).
+I use a <a href="https://www.sony.co.in/electronics/cyber-shot-compact-cameras/dsc-hx400-hx400v">Sony DSC-HX400V</a> or a Nikon D5600.
 </details>

 <html>